caiocmello/news-mood/README.md

 - Packages used: `Twarc2`
 2. Filtering the tweets data to get only the url for news articles published by @BBCBreaking.
 - Packages used: `Pandas`
 3. From the list of urls, using Newspaper3k to scrape the news headlines from the articles' webpages.
-After getting the list of news headlines, we removed the duplicate results as @BBCBreaking tweeted some articles more than once.
+After getting the list of news headlines, we removed the duplicated results as @BBCBreaking tweeted some articles more than once.
 - Packages used: `Newspaper3k` (`Beautiful Soup` & `NLTK`), `Pandas`

 The image below illustrates the data collection pipeline: